uvmetal/neo-burner/README.md

 ## Create the Package

 To build a Linux .deb package for amd64 run the command below.
 Note: this is still being tested.
 It should work at this point on Ubuntu 18.04, but stick to `yarn dev` if you need to generate some paper wallets for an event and `yarn dist` isn't working.

-NOTE: dark mode doesn't work in the dist .deb package.
+NOTE: Dark mode doesn't work in the dist .deb package.

+NOTE: The .deb package is a bit of a kludge right now as the node_modules required for several pdf parts are included in the public folder.
+This bloats the repo and the generated image.
+TODO: refactor with a local build step that copies all of the files and generates an image without a need for a repo upload of `public/node_modules`.

 To build and package a distribution file with Electron and send it to the `./dist/` folder do: